X-Hax/SA2BModdingGuide/Level Editing/My Level Mod/README.md

 - Moves traditionally code-bound options to an easy to use ini file.
 - Automatically moves files into the right place for ease of use.
 - Auto update DETECTION
-- Level options currently support
+- Level options currently support (all of these are optional)
 - * Level start position
 - * Level end position
 - * Level ID (to choose which level you would like to port over)
+- * Simple Death Plane (Have sonic die under a certain y-level)

 ## Future goals
 - Add SET file functionality for easy goal ring placement.